tabdelaal/CyTOF-Linear-Classifier/README.md

 CyTOF_LDAtrain function can be used to train a Linear Discriminant Analysis (LDA) classifier, on the labeled CyTOF samples.
 The trained classifier model can be then used to automatically annotate new CyTOF samples.

-For full description, check CyTOF_LDAtrain.m
+For full description, check CyTOF_LDAtrain

 2. function Predictions = CyTOF_LDApredict(TrainedModel,DataFolder,mode,RejectionThreshold)

 CyTOF_LDApredict function can be used to produce automatic cell type annotations for new samples, based on the trained LDA classifier using CyTOF_LDAtrain function.

-For full description, check CyTOF_LDApredict.m
+For full description, check CyTOF_LDApredict

+Implementation is available in R and Matlab

 **Experiments code description**